Brunei Darussalam - Cambodia - Laos - Malaysia - Myanmar -Philippines - Singapore - Thailand - Vietnam

 HOW DO I GET FROM THE AIRPORT TO PELAN PELAN SURF & YOGA RETREAT?

-You can book a pick up from the airport in Denpasar.
+You will be picked up at the airport in Denpasar.
 We will wait with a sign for you so you won't miss us!
 If you are already in Bali or want to visit us you can use Google Maps to find us.

 SHOULD I BRING A BOARD AND WETSUIT?

 You can bring your surfboard, but if you booked surf lessons with us, we will provide you with a surfboard that is fit to your surf level.
 The water tends to be colder from June to October - you may want to take a wetsuit with you if you're visiting during those months.
 Otherwise you just need a bikini or board shorts.
 However, a rash guard/lycra or t-shirt is highly advisable to avoid sunburn.
+We sell them as well at the retreat.
 If you burn easily, we'd advice a long sleeved rash guard and, of course, bring a good water-resistant sunscreen.

 IS THERE WIFI AT THE RETREAT?